Massipssa/Docs/Bgd/kafka/stream.md

 	1- StreamBuilder: create topology (DAG) is serie of transformations 2- KafkaStream: execute object from topology. will start multiple threads,each applying the processing topology to events in the stream

 * Stream:
+	- Uunbouded, countinous real-time flow of records
-		- like topic, consists of one or many partitions
+	- Like topic, consists of one or many partitions

-	* We can run multiple app instances (with same application.id)
-	* Tolology: processing logic where:
+* Tolology: processing logic where
-		- Node: stream processor
+	- Node: Stream processor
 	- Edge: stream

-	* State:
+* **State:**
-		- Stateless: independent from the processing of the other message
+	- ***Stateless:*** independent from the processing of the other message
-		- Stateful:
+	- ***Stateful:*** dependent from other messages, its used when we need to join, aggregate or window input data

+* **KStream:** insert only
+* **KTable:** upsert (insert and update it the record exists)

+- Stream application do not run inside the broker, it runs on the client JVM
+- We can run many instances of an application
+- **Processor topology:** the strategy which allows to compute data (is graph)

 https://kafka-tutorials.confluent.io/changing-serialization-format/kstreams.html